rsdenijs/nvim-ipy/README.md

 # nvim-ipy
 This is a IPython/Jupyter front-end for Neovim, partially based on [ivanov/vim-ipython](https://github.com/ivanov/vim-ipython), but refactored for nvim's plugin architechture and improved async event handling.
 IPython 3.x or later is required.
 It uses python2 per default; see below for notes on using python3.
 It has full support for non-python kernels.

+## Features
+The main feature (relative most similar vim plugins):

+- IT HAS ASYNC

-It doesn't have all features of `vim-ipython`, but it has better support for long-running commands that continously produce output, for instance this silly example:
+This means it has better support for long-running commands that continously produce output, for instance this silly example:

     from time import sleep
     for i in range(10):
         sleep(0.5)
         print(i)

+It still lack some features from vim-ipython, like displaying docs in a separate window.

 ## Connecting/starting kernel
 `:IPython <args>` is interpreted just like the command line `ipython console <args>`, for instance: